JDestefano11/Recipe-App/learning_journal.md

   - Working with nested data structures (lists of dictionaries).
   - Implementing custom logic for data classification (recipe difficulty).
   - Sorting and formatting output for better readability.

+  ## Date: 10/06/2024

+### What I learned today:

+1. Creating and working with binary files using Python's pickle module:

+   - Saving complex data structures (dictionaries, lists) to binary files
+   - Loading data from binary files

+2. Implementing more complex Python scripts with multiple functions:

+   - Creating a recipe input system (recipe_input.py)
+   - Developing a recipe search system (recipe_search.py)

+3. Handling user input and output in a more interactive way:

+   - Taking multiple inputs for recipes (name, cooking time, ingredients)
+   - Displaying formatted recipe information

+4. Working with nested data structures:

+   - Using dictionaries to store recipe information
+   - Managing lists of dictionaries for multiple recipes

+5. Implementing search functionality:

+   - Searching through a list of dictionaries based on specific criteria

+6. Error handling and input validation:

+   - Using try-except blocks to handle potential errors (e.g., file not found, invalid input)

+7. File operations in Python:
+   - Opening files in binary write and read modes
+   - Using the 'with' statement for proper file handling

+### Challenges faced:

+1. Understanding the structure of pickle files and how to properly save and load data
+2. Implementing a user-friendly interface for inputting and searching recipes
+3. Managing the complexity of nested data structures (lists of dictionaries)
+4. Ensuring proper error handling for various scenarios (file not found, invalid user input)

+### How I overcame these challenges:

+1. Carefully studied the pickle module documentation and examples
+2. Broke down the problem into smaller, manageable functions
+3. Used print statements to debug and understand the flow of data
+4. Implemented try-except blocks to gracefully handle potential errors

+### New skills acquired:

+1. Working with binary files using pickle
+2. Creating more complex, interactive command-line applications
+3. Implementing search functionality in Python
+4. Better understanding of nested data structures and how to manipulate them